mislavio/contracter/README.md

 ```
 Example Response:
 ```
-The Address of the contract is:
+The address of the contract is:
 0x269c2BaeFA9F08CE86AB4ba44dB558f82431930b

 The transaction hash is: